 - Share information with others to deepen the knowledge of the challenges of the physically disabled which includes polio survivors within communities and regions.

 - Provide local Rotarians with access to professionals worldwide who may address their district’s need for expert advice in areas such as technology, education, medical treatment and evaluation, etc.

 - Liaise between their district and others to create partnerships that will facilitate project development and enhance funding opportunities.

-If you are interested in being appointed as a Polio Ambassador, please make sure you have updated your PS RAG membership form (click here) and then send a request for an application to Ambassadors@RotaryPolioSurvivors.org or you can complete the application online.
+If you are interested in being appointed as a Polio Ambassador, you first need to register as a PS Member (click Join in the menu) and then come back and click here to complete the Ambassador application online.

 By this means, you will communicate to us your interest and the region (e.g. district, country) for which you could act as an Ambassador.
 If you have questions you may direct them to the Ambassador coordinator at Ambassadors@RotaryPolioSurvivors.org

 Watch our video as Board Member Patricia Meehan discusses the Ambassador program with Rotarian Aaron Sines.

 The Ambassadors for Polio Survivors are selected based upon their ability to work within their region as a liaison between their local Rotary Clubs, district leadership and PS Rotary Action Group.
 They facilitate the development of human and technical capacity of Rotary Clubs and Districts for the delivery of sustainable programs both in education and treatment including providing equipment to help with mobility.
 They also seek to increase the membership of the organization as active members in PS are vital for the continued growth of sustainable PS programs throughout the Rotary World.